 In addition to seeing patients at BMC, Dr. Torres also sees patients twice per month at East Boston Neighborhood Health Center, and once per month at the Ryan Center for Sports Medicine.
 Dr. Torres also sees patients through the Physical and Occupational Therapy department.

 The Concussion Clinic employs a series of diagnostic tests including SCAT3 and ImPACT to determine the severity of a child’s injury and best course of treatment.
-It is also endorsed by concussion expert, Robert Cantu, MD, who serves as the program's senior adviser.
+It is also endorsed by head injury expert, Robert Cantu, MD, who serves as the program's senior adviser.

 Conmocion Cerebral Pediatrico